wanwenli/myblog/_posts/2016-11-04-Kafka-Group-Coordinator.md

 ---
 layout: post
 title: Offset topic and consumer group coordinator of Kafka
-excerpt: An attempted understanding from source code and limited documentation
+description: An attempted understanding from source code and limited documentation
-category: kafka
+categories: kafka
 ---

 This article is to discuss two subjects